darkrenaissance/darkfi/doc/src/arch/tx_lifetime.md

 12. `M` receives block proposal and validates its transactions against the extended fork state
 13. `SM` proposes more block proposals extending a fork state
-14. When a fork can be finalized, `M` validates all its proposals transactions in sequence, against canonical state
+14. When a fork can be confirmed, `M` validates all its proposals transactions in sequence, against canonical state
 15. `M` writes the state transition update of $tx$ to their chain
 16. `M` removes $tx$ from their `mempool`
-17. `M` drop rest forks and keeps only the finalized one
+17. `M` drop rest forks and keeps only the confirmed one
-18. `M` broadcasts the finalized proposals sequence
+18. `M` broadcasts the confirmed proposals sequence
 19. `S` receives the proposals sequence and validates transactions
 20. `S` writes the state updates to their chain
 21. `S` removes $tx$ from their `mempool`

-`M` will keep $tx$ in its `mempool` as long as it is a valid state transition for any fork(including canonical) or it get finalized.
+`M` will keep $tx$ in its `mempool` as long as it is a valid state transition for any fork(including canonical) or it get confirmed.

 Unproposed transactions refers to all $tx$ not included in a proposal of any fork.

-If a fork that can be finalized fails to validate all its transactions(14), it should be dropped.
+If a fork that can be confirmed fails to validate all its transactions(14), it should be dropped.

 ## The `Transaction` object